RocketDerp/April14_2025/June19_2025/Social_media_free_time_insult_mock_thrill.md

 ## Blood on hands from adding hate

-Addint mocking, adding hate, adding more insults and jokes at the suffering at the hands of anti-science anti-reality fiction Fox News, fiction MAGA, fiction Donald Trump, fiction JD Vance, fiction content from Elon Musk Twitter, fiction from Rupert Murdoch media empires.
+Adding mocking, adding hate, adding more insults and jokes at the suffering at the hands of anti-science anti-reality fiction Fox News, fiction MAGA, fiction Donald Trump, fiction JD Vance, fiction content from Elon Musk Twitter, fiction from Rupert Murdoch media empires.

-People only care about insutling and mocking those addled by fiction information warfare.
+People only care about insulting and mocking those addled by fiction information warfare.
 Instead of asserting Neil Postman's multiple books on education, technology addiction / technology worship, media ecology self-awareness and breaking this pattern for all humanity.

 Fiction can drag down entire nations, entire world, and it has done so for a very long time.
-Bible is "The Media", science fiction, that enteratins people so much taht they do not engage in science thinking.
+Bible is "The Media", science fiction, that entertains people so much that they do not engage in science thinking.
 Quran is "The Media", Mecca is a "Disney Theme Park", Scientology is "The Media", L Ron Hubbard a science fiction storyteller like Mohammad and Jesus and Moses.
 Like Rupert Murdoch, like Fox News, like the New York Post.

-But all We The People are doing is one-upmanship of personal egoism competititon, unwilling to die for and rescue our fellow human beings from our own mockery and mocking of science fiction vs. Fox News fictoin vs. social media fiction - the sports game of mocking those deemed stupid / idiot / ignorant / "libtards" / "MAGA insults" / over and over.
+But all We The People are doing is one-upmanship of personal egoism competition, unwilling to die for and rescue our fellow human beings from our own mockery and mocking of science fiction vs. Fox News fiction vs. social media fiction - the sports game of mocking those deemed stupid / idiot / ignorant / "libtards" / "MAGA insults" / over and over.

-Humanity will hate humanity so much that we will continue to wage wars, block each other's passports, while wealthy sports stars / singers / comedians / clergy / famous / politicans travel aroudn the world leading this fiction vs. fiction hate game.
+Humanity will hate humanity so much that we will continue to wage wars, block each other's passports, while wealthy sports stars / singers / comedians / clergy / famous / politicians travel around the world leading this fiction vs. fiction hate game.
 The whole planet is sinking.

 Carl Sagan warned us in year 1995: